 Autoclaving kills microbes by hydrolysis and coagulation of cellular proteins, which is efficiently achieved by intense heat in the presence of water.

 The intense heat comes from the steam.
 Pressurized steam has a high latent heat; at 100oC it holds 7 times more heat than water at the same temperature.
 This heat is liberated on contact with the cooler surface of the material to be sterilized, allowing rapid delivery of heat and good penetration of dense materials.

 At these temperatures, water does a great job of hydrolyzing proteins… so those bugs don’t stand a chance.

 Dry heating has one crucial difference from autoclaving.
 You’ve guessed it – there’s no water, so protein hydrolysis can’t take place.

 Instead, dry heat tends to kill microbes by oxidation of cellular components.
 This requires more energy than protein hydrolysis so higher temperatures are required for efficient sterilization by dry heat.

-UV, x-rays and gamma rays are all types of electromagnetic radiation that have profoundly damaging effects on DNA, so make excellent tools for sterilization.
+UV, X-rays, and gamma rays are all types of electromagnetic radiation that have profoundly damaging effects on DNA, so make excellent tools for sterilization.

 The main difference between them, in terms of their effectiveness, is their penetration.

-X-rays and gamma rays are far more penetrating, which makes them more dangerous but very effective for large scale cold sterilization of plastic items (e.g. syringes) during manufacturing.
+X-rays and gamma rays are far more penetrating, which makes them more dangerous but very effective for large-scale cold sterilization of plastic items (e.g. syringes) during manufacturing.

-So those are some of the main methods for sterilization I can think of.
-If I’ve missed any, please feel free to let me know in the comments section.
+So, those are some of the main laboratory sterilization methods.
+If we’ve missed any, please feel free to let us know in the comments section.